akumaldo/project_manager_suite/README.md

 - `roadmap_items` (linked to `projects.id`)
 - `objectives` (linked to `projects.id`)
 - `key_results` (linked to `objectives.id`)
+- `personas` (linked to `projects.id`)
+- `persona_details` (linked to `personas.id`)

 Row Level Security (RLS) policies should be configured for all tables to ensure users can only access their own data.

+### Supabase Storage Setup

+The application uses Supabase Storage for storing persona photos.
+You need to create the following bucket:

+1. Run the `create_personas_storage.sql` script in the Supabase SQL editor to create:
+   - A `personas` bucket for storing persona photos
+   - Appropriate policies for secure access

 ## API Documentation